allensoberano/self_learning_curriculum/Day1/README.md

 Use .downcase to put your name in all lower case

-Get user input usiing gets.chomp and display results to the screen
+Get user input using gets.chomp and display results to the screen

 Create array of your favorite cars, books or movies of 3 or more.